KBNLresearch/omimgr/readme.md

 ## Suggested workflow

 In general *readom* is the preferred tool to read a CD-ROM or DVD.
 However, *readom* does not cope well with discs that are degraded or otherwise damaged.
 Because of this, the suggested workflow is to first try reading the disc with *readom*.
 If this results in any errors, try *ddrescue*.
+If you check the **Auto-retry** box, *omimgr* will automatically launch *ddrescue* if the initial attempt to read the disc with *readom* failed (i.e. it will not display the confirmation dialog).

 It is possible to run multiple subsequent passes with *ddrescue*.
 If *ddrescue* fails with errors, it sometimes helps to re-run it in *Direct disc* mode (which can be selected from *omimgr*'s interface).
 The results can often be further improved by running multiple *ddrescue* passes with different optical devices (e.g. a few different external USB drives).

 ## Interrupting readom or ddrescue